pudelkoM/RaceChronoBleDevice/README.md

-# CAN Bus Data Logger for RaceChrono
+# CAN Bus Data Logger and GPS for RaceChrono

 This project is a high-speed CAN-Bus datalogger and GPS for a BMW Z4 E85.
 It integrates into the onboard network and feeds data to